marclerm/fifa-world-cup-2026-rag/README.md

 # FIFA World Cup 2026 RAG Assistant

-A project scaffold inspired by Week Four and especially Week Five of `applied-llm-engineering`: offline ingestion, Chroma vector storage, retrieval-augmented answers, a conversational UI, suggested test questions, projection helpers, and a 3D view of the embeddings.
+A project scaffold inspired by `applied-llm-engineering`: offline ingestion, Chroma vector storage, retrieval-augmented answers, a conversational UI, suggested test questions, projection helpers, and a 3D view of the embeddings.